Kixunil/configure_me/configure_me/README.md

 [[param]]
 name = "bind_addr"
-type = "::std::net::Ipv4Addr" # Yes, this works and  you can use your own types implementing Deserialize and FromStr as well! default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value doc = "IP address to bind to."
+type = "::std::net::Ipv4Addr" # Yes, this works and  you can use your own types implementing Deserialize and ParseArg as well! default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value doc = "IP address to bind to."